 The insolvency of Central States will damage the ability of employers to make contributions to other funds that are currently healthy in which they currently participate.
-While it is impossible to say with certainty how severely a currently well-funded plan like Western Conference would be impacted by this weakening of its employer base, it is safe to say that the plan will be in a significantly less stable position going forward.
-The problem will also spread to other Teamster plans as the contributing employer overlap is an issue for other plans as well
+While it is impossible to say with certainty how severely a currently well-funded plan like Western Conference would be impacted by a financial weakening of its employer base, it is safe to say that the contributing employers will be in a significantly less stable position going forward.
+The problem will also spread to other Teamster plans as the contributing employer overlap is an issue for other Teamster plans as well.